Eva Hesse: A Year in Her Life

 The return to Germany was complex and filled with anxiety for Hesse.
 Her drawings from that time depict the machinery, tools, and industrial materials that surrounded her, rendered as enigmatic forms in black ink and bright, intriguing colors.
 The sojourn in Germany exposed her to the post-war European art world, which differed from the New York art scene.
 Her works of that period also reflect the absurdist influence of Beckett and Ionesco, whose plays she was reading.
 In her diary and in her letters to her close friend Sol LeWitt, she characterized her drawings disparagingly as “nonsense,” “non-significant,” and illogical.
 LeWitt, however, encouraged her to continue in that direction, stressing how innovative and distinct her art was.
 Eventually, after producing many more drawings, Hesse started to evolve into the realm of sculpture, letting her creations assert their presence in space.

-All the drawings in the exhibition are gifts of Helen Charash (the artist’s sister), New Jersey, to American Friends of the Israel Museum, and are in the Museum’s Prints and Drawings collection.
+All the drawings in the exhibition are gifts of Helen Charash (the artist’s sister), to American Friends of the Israel Museum, and are in the Museum’s Prints and Drawings collection.

 - Jul 27Aug 03Aug 10Aug 17Aug 24Aug 31

 - Aug 30

 - Jul 23Jul 24Jul 30Jul 31Aug 06Aug 07Aug 13Aug 14Aug 20Aug 21Aug 27Aug 28

 - Jul 26Jul 28Aug 01Aug 04Aug 05Aug 08Aug 12Aug 18Aug 19Aug 25